Have you ever looked in your closet and thought, “I have too many clothes!” … but then felt completely confused as to what to do about it?

 The proof is in the pudding.
-After all, you’re not wearing your clothes!
+After all, your clothes spend most of their time in the back of your closet!
 Maybe you don’t like the fit; the colour doesn’t suit your complexion, you’re not comfortable with the hemline, or something else just isn’t right for YOU.

 On some level, you might already know this, but sometimes it feels safer to say “I love all my clothes” than to accept our lifestyles have changed or to feel guilty about spending too much on something that never gets worn.
 It’s not easy, but facing these truths head-on is the first step to letting go.

 Now let’s look at the other scenario.
 What if you genuinely love and wear all of your clothes?